ilyashamza70/Micrium_STM32F446RE/README.md

 from the STM32CubeIDE by selecting the right board, in our case STM32-F446RE.
 #### The pinout configuration IOC file:
-  Configure pin PA5 as GPIO output and rename to LD2 PA5  ->  LED2;
+  Configure pin PA5 as GPIO output and rename to LD2.

+  PA5  ->  LED2;
-  Add USART2 from connectivity and configure the following pins as USART2_TX and USART2_RX
+  Add USART2 from connectivity and configure the following pins.

+  as USART2_TX and USART2_RX.

-  PA2  ->  USART2_TX
+  PA2  ->  USART2_TX;
-  PA3  ->  USART2_RX
+  PA3  ->  USART2_RX;

-  plus make sure that in System Core under Debug JTAG STLINK is selected.
+  plus make sure that in System Core under Debug JTAG ST-LINK is selected.
 #### Clock Configuration:
   16 MHz HCLK is enough for us giving both SYSCLK a 16MHz as well as to the Cortex System Timer.